ajeesh875/check_url_status/README.md

     5. Enter a name that helps you remember where you'll use the app password.
     6. Select Generate.
     7. use the generated password in the `password` field

-5. Save the modifications and close the file.

-6. Open a terminal or command prompt and navigate to the directory containing the program files.

-7. Run the program using the following command: python website_status_checker.py

 8. The program will start checking the website status periodically.
 You will receive email notifications with the status information.

 ## Note

-- Ensure that a stable internet connection for the program to function properly.
+- Ensure a stable internet connection for the program to function properly.
 - Make sure to use your actual email credentials and provide valid email addresses for sending and receiving the notifications.